Starring: Michael Dudikoff, Mark Hamill and Savina Gersak

 A fine example of this includes a part when Justin and Lawson meet, not knowing of each other's connection to Lara, ending in a gut-wrenching murder attempt involving Justin tying up the cop on the hood of a car and proceeds to slam it repeatedly into the rear end of a gas tanker.
-How the gas tanker failed to notice what's happening behind his truck may not have been explained but it's intense for the sake of intensity and it never lose energy for it.
+How the gas tanker fail to notice what's happening behind his truck may never have the chance to be explained, but it's intense for the sake of intensity and the movie energetically embraces it.

-There's also a hint of creepiness in some sequences thanks to some atmospheric lighting but the film's ridiculously over-the-top set-pieces worked over it, which may or may not be a bad thing depending on how you like your action-slasher hybrids.
-It could have done something menacing for a slasher movie though, seeing there was a possibility of having two possible threats (the husband and the psycho) working their way into a plot quite unique and original, but with the sudden change of direction from slasher horror to action thriller, and Lawson turning into a hero by the second act, the finished product is undoubtedly running a little behind as a scary 'serious" movie but it's still a watchable effort.
+There's a hint of creepiness in some sequences thanks to some atmospheric lighting but the film's ridiculously over-the-top set-pieces worked over it, which may or may not be a bad thing depending on how you like your action-slasher hybrids.
+It could have done something more menacing for a slasher movie though, seeing there was a possibility of having two possible threats (the husband and the psycho) working their way into the plot, but with the sudden change of direction from slasher horror to action thriller and Lawson turning into a hero by the second act, the finished product is undoubtedly running a little behind as a scary "serious" movie but it's still a watchable effort.

 1 female had her eyes gouged out

-1 female gets a throat cut with switchblade
+1 female gets a throat cut with a switchblade

 3 females immolated by incoming car